idelchi/devenv/README.md

     docker compose run devenv

 For more detailed instructions on how to use these tools, please refer to their respective documentation.

+## Usage

+The root Taskfile expects `DEVENV` to be set in order to correctly include the subtasks.

+Either set it directly in the Taskfile, or provide it as an environment variable.

+The `.env` is used to the environment variables for the docker-compose service, as well as the subtasks.